 This project addressed three (3) issues.
 One, the Manual on Social Issues was dated and needed revising.
 After researching the issues, I discovered an up-to-date training manual addressing GBV in the Kenyan tea industry, written by Lifeline African Consultants, that provided vital information and training for the individuals at Royale Tea.
 Two, a needs analysis was completed using existing research in gender-based violence, gender inequality, and company policies in the tea industry in South Africa.
 I took data and research from studies conducted in the South African tea industry, along with research on gender justice.
 The report recommends three training options.
 Lastly, using the GBV-Common Training Manual and the Social Issues Training, a storyboard was developed that integrated the best of both manuals, updating the training to current content and resources.
 All of this resulted in blended training that trained critical individuals in the company to become trainers.
 An eLearning course was developed.
 Two sections of that course are available in this portfolio.

 The Learning Experience Design Process

-Once Royale Tea decided to adopt a Train-the-Trainer model, I worked with several SMEs familiar with both training manuals.
-They decided to adopt the Common Training Manual but retained some of the previous Social Issues Manual sections and activities.
+Once Royale Tea adopted a Train-the-Trainer model, I worked with several SMEs familiar with both training manuals.
+They adopted the Common Training Manual but retained some previous Social Issues Manual sections and activities.
 They hired me to develop an eLearning course that participants would take first before the Face-to-Face training that the Director of HR would schedule later, no more than two weeks after launching and completing the eLearning course.

 This was a significant undertaking and one that I am very proud of because it showcases my writing and research skills.
 It also showcases my curriculum development and learning experience design in a content area that addresses social justice.
 While I developed this project for a fictitious client, the seriousness of these issues is absolute.
 It affects women, children, and their families who work in the tea plantations in Kenya.
 If I had more time, I would develop the entire course in Articulate Storyline.